spiral/docs/orm/loading.md

 # Entity Cache and Eager Loading
-One of them most important part of Spiral ORM is ability to use Record relations in conditional selections and pre-load such relations using eager loading.
+One of them most important part of Spiral ORM is ability to use Record relations in conditional selections and pre-load such relation data using eager loading.

 Make sure you already read about [ORM Basics] (basics.md) and [ORM Relations] (relations.md).